firstrow/go-outdated/readme.md

 ```

 ## Re-entering API token
 Yes, typing each time access token in command-line is not easy.
-Use git config to re-use you token:
+Use git config to re-use token:
 ``` bash
 git config --global github.token YOUR_PRIVATE_GITHUB_TOKEN
 go-outdate # token will be taken from git config